-- Don’t say “That’s sad!” and that’s it.
+Don’t say “That’s sad!”
 This does not help.

-- Don’t say nothing.
+Don’t say nothing.
 When a friend reaches out it makes the person feel wanted and needed.
-A lot of people are afraid and don’t know what to say, but simply not saying anything can make a person feel isolated and alone.
-It’s better off saying something rather than nothing.
+A lot of people are afraid and don’t know what to say, but not saying anything can make a person feel isolated and alone.
+It’s better to say something rather than nothing.

-- Don’t do more for the the person than they are comfortable having others do.
-Being treated like child or invalid when they are not can be degrading.
+Don’t do more for the person than they are comfortable having others do.
+Being treated like a child or invalid when they are not can be degrading.
 Independence is very important to a person.

 All the reactions listed above, are ones that I have encountered at least once before.
 Yes, they have knocked me back a step or two, even hurt me a little, over time though I’ve grown a thicker skin and even allowed myself to smile and laugh a bit on the inside.

-- Offer to help them with things they may need such as running errands, going to the doctor, preparing a meal, picking up prescriptions etc. Be as specific as possible.
-Try to steer clear of “Call me if you need anything.”
+Offer to help them with things they may need such as running errands, going to the doctor, preparing a meal, picking up prescriptions etc. Be as specific as possible.

-Epilepsy fighters, family, and friends are all in the journey together.
-We who are diagnosed, know that family and friends have the best intentions.
+We who are diagnosed, family, and friends are all on the journey together.
+We know that those closest to us have the best intentions.
 Words don’t always come out like one might hope when stress, fear, worry, all kinds of emotions are running rampant.
-However, it is communication that is extremely helpful and that is what matters the most.
+However, it’s communication that is extremely helpful and that’s what matters the most.
 That the lines of communication always remain open.
-It’s very helpful to be open and to communicate that you would like to be there and you want to do what you can to help.
+It’s so helpful to be open and to communicate that you would like to be there and you want to do what you can to help.

-I encourage epilepsy fighters, family and friends to take a look at both of the lists together and use these lists as a learning opportunity to think about what might be helpful and how this can offer support.
-It is my hope to make the epilepsy journey a little less stressful and exhausting.
+I encourage you to utilize these lists as a learning opportunity to think about what might be helpful and how this can offer meaningful support.